Lee-arts-02/conduct_your_band_with_body/README.md

 [![Watch the demo](https://vumbnail.com/1179434815.jpg)](https://vimeo.com/1179434815)

-A short demo showing gesture-based conducting interaction using pose detection and real-time music control.
+A short demo showing how body movements are used to conduct a virtual band, controlling musical intensity, rhythm, and melody in real time.

 ## Overview
 This project combines **MediaPipe Pose Detection** and **Tone.js** to transform human gestures into real-time music.
 Instead of pressing buttons, users control musical intensity, melody, and rhythm through expressive motion.